P.F. Chang's Crispy Honey Chicken (Copycat Recipe)

 Do I have to double-fry the chicken?

-P.F.
-Chang’s only fries once at the restaurant, so technically the “authentic” method is a single fry.
-But the double-fry is worth doing at home because your chicken will sit longer between frying and saucing than it would in a restaurant kitchen.
+A restaurant only fries this once, so technically the single fry is the more "authentic" method.
+But the double-fry is worth doing at home, because your chicken sits longer between frying and saucing than it would in a restaurant kitchen.
 The second fry at 375°F re-crisps the exterior so the crust stays crunchy after you toss it in the sauce.

 More P.F.
 Chang's Recipes